-Section 7 - During the Catastrophic Coverage Stage, we pay the full cost for your covered Part D drugs
+Section 6 - During the Catastrophic Coverage Stage, you pay nothing for your covered Part D drugs

-You enter the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$8,000 limit for the calendar year.
+You enter the Catastrophic Coverage Stage when your out-of-pocket costs have reached the \$2,000 limit for the calendar year.
 Once you are in the Catastrophic Coverage Stage, you will stay in this payment stage until the end of the calendar year.

-During this payment stage, the plan pays the full cost for your covered Part D drugs.
-You pay nothing.
+During this payment stage, you pay nothing for your covered Part D drugs.

-Section 8 - Part D vaccines.
-What you pay for depends upon how and where you get them
+Section 7 - Part D vaccines.
+What you pay for depends on how and where you get them

-Important message about what you pay for vaccines-some vaccines are considered medical benefits.
-Other vaccines are considered Part D drugs.
-You can find these vaccines listed in our plan's 2024 Comprehensive Formulary.
+Important message about what you pay for vaccines-some vaccines are considered medical benefits and are covered under Part B. Other vaccines are considered Part D drugs.
+You can find these vaccines listed in our plan's 2025 Comprehensive Formulary.
 Our plan covers most adult Part D vaccines at no cost to you.
-Refer to our plan's 2024 Comprehensive Formulary or contact Member Services for coverage and cost-sharing details about specific vaccines.
+Refer to our plan's 2025 Comprehensive Formulary or contact Member Services for coverage and cost-sharing details about specific vaccines.